siiky/siiky.github.io/scheme/pipes.md

 are equivalent to the second.

 Note the use of `o` instead of `->` in the `filter`'s predicate.
-Personal preference, but I think that case reads better with `o` because it's closer to English.
+Personal preference, but I think that case reads better with `o` because it's more like English.

 ---